Shnatsel/pantheon-files-colorize/README.md

 Want to highlight files that fit a certain criteria for later use, and not satisified with search?
 Then this script is for you.

-`pantheon-files-colorize` is a command that lets you set display colors for arbitrary files that will be displayed in elementary OS file manager, `pantheon-files`.
+`pantheon-files-colorize` is a command that lets you set colors for arbitrary files that will be displayed in elementary OS file manager, `pantheon-files`.
 You can use it from shell scripts or any other programs to highlight files based on arbitrarily complex criteria.

 Run `pantheon-files-colorize` without parameters to see the list of supported colors and detailed usage instructions.